We are regulated by the Care Quality Commission in England.

 We are also accredited by the Contractors Health and Safety Assessment Scheme (CHAS), which means our health and safety standards have been externally assessed.

-You can view our accounts for the last four years below:
+You can view our accounts for the last three years below:

 - Download Dimensions Somerset SEV Accounts 2019-20

 Beyond the regulation requirements, Dimensions has also developed its own quality standards and benchmarks.
 These are monitored by Dimensions’ quality and compliance team and embedded by our Performance Coaches.

 Across the Dimensions Group we employ experts by experience who have learning disabilities and/or are autistic.
 They work in our quality and compliance team and carry out nationwide quality audits, following the Reach II standards.

 We were one of the first social care organisations to appoint an independent safeguarding chair, to ensure the highest level of scrutiny of our standards.

 We act in accordance with a comprehensive set of policies, with particular focus on those that keep the people we support safe and well.

 Find out more about our safeguarding and whistleblowing policies and how to raise a concern, make a compliment or complaint here.